glideapps/glide-data-grid/packages/core/API.md

 rowSelectionBlending?: "exclusive" | "mixed" | "additive"; // default exclusive
 ```

 Controls which types of selections can exist at the same time in the grid.
-If selection blending is set to "exclusive", the grid will clear other types of selections when the exclusive selection is made.
+If selection blending is set to `exclusive`, the grid will clear other types of selections when the exclusive selection is made.
 By default row, column, and range selections are exclusive.
-If "mixed" is set, other types of selections are kept only when a multi-key (e.g., Cmd/Ctrl) is held.
-If "additive" is set, other types of selections are always kept; selections accumulate without a modifier.
+If `mixed` is set, other types of selections are kept only when a multi-key (e.g., Cmd/Ctrl) is held.
+If `additive` is set, other types of selections are always kept; selections accumulate without a modifier.

 ---